-- 1) Should be able to write code for relevant algorithms. - 2) Should be able to write a secure access client for access to a server - 3) Should be able to send and receive secure mails
+1) Should be able to write code for relevant algorithms.

+2) Should be able to write a secure access client for access to a server

 To study various aspects of Random walk Gambler's ruin problem.
 Markov chains, higher transition probabilities.